 Polycystic ovarian syndrome is a hormonal condition that affects approximately 10 percent of women of reproductive age.
-It is associated with a surplus of androgens, or male hormones, which can cause acne, excessive hair growth and muscle mass in females.
+It is associated with a surplus of androgens, or male hormones, which can cause acne, excessive hair growth, and muscle mass in females.
 Women with polycystic ovaries may experience a wide array of additional symptoms even if they don’t have the signature “string of pearls” pattern of ovarian cysts.

 PCOS is the most common cause of female infertility, according to the Office of Women’s Health.
 However, less than 50% of affected women are diagnosed.
 In women affected, the ovary does not produce enough hormones for egg maturation.
-Lack of regular ovulation leads to an irregular menstrual cycle, hindering a woman’s chance at pregnancy.
+Lack of regular ovulation leads to an irregular menstrual cycle, hindering a woman’s chance of pregnancy.

 Signs and symptoms of PCOS

 - Increased hair growth on the face, arms, chest, or back (hair tends to be darker than normal)

 - Excessive weight gain and difficulty losing weight, due to high levels of insulin in the blood